U.S. urges removing Superfish program from Lenovo laptops

-BOSTON The U.S. government on Friday advised Lenovo Group Ltd customers to remove "Superfish," a program pre-installed on some Lenovo laptops, saying it makes users vulnerable to cyber attacks.
+BOSTON The U.S. government on Friday advised Lenovo Group Ltd customers to remove a "Superfish," a program pre-installed on some Lenovo laptops, saying it makes users vulnerable to cyberattacks.

 "Systems that came with the software already installed will continue to be vulnerable until corrective actions have been taken," the agency said.